palhiman/ISPHackerearth/README.md

-# git-demo
-a simple demo repository to show the  basic git workflow.....
+# ISPHackerEarth — a convenient way to list service providers!